A Grand Tour of New Zealand

 The road south follows the wild coastline affording constantly changing seascapes and spectacular views of the Pacific Ocean before turning inland and climbing the Hundalee Ranges.
 Then descend into the rolling farmland of North Canterbury passing through small country towns before entering the city of Christchurch.

-Day 16 Christchurch
+Day 16 Kaikoura to Christchurch

 Day at leisure to enjoy the ‘Garden City’, which has also been described as “the most English city outside England”.
 Take a punt on the River Avon, stroll through the Botanic Gardens, and ride the city’s historic tram.